It's so hard to start it up again after stopping for so long. Gosh, the last entry was more than 2 years ago!

 Managed to get myself from the airport to the Four Points by Sheraton by train without any hassle.
 Was checked in about 5 hours earlier then expected (which was great!).

 After eating and a warm shower got a few hours of sleep before heading off for my first class.
 On my way back after class I took a wrong turn and ended up getting a little lost.
 By the time I managed to find my way back to the hotel I was so tired and just absolutely irritated by my throat condition.
 So bought some cereal and milk for dinner instead.
 Looks quite pathetic but it wasn't all that bad.
-However my tummy didn't quite like to be left half full so it complained enough to make me get up at 2 am and order a chicken & vege broth from room service for supper.
-Was too tired to take any pictures of the soup, but I do remember it being tasty and very oily.

 After the rather exhausting first day I slept in on day 2 hoping to sleep off the soreness in my throat.
 But didn't really work.
 Even with the usual dose of meds, there wasn't the usual signs of relief.
 But I still needed to go out and get stuff done.
 Didn't eat much as nothing will go down comfortably.
 Bought some groceries at the nearest Woolworths.
 Had instant cup noodles for dinner that night.
 Was actually very easy to swallow as it was soft.
 It doesn't hurt that it was tasty either. :)